 If a patient continues to receive treatment with AZD9291 beyond RECIST 1.1 defined progression they must continue to follow the Treatment visit schedule and assessments excluding study specific RECIST 1.1 assessments.

-Descriptions of the procedures for this period are included in the Study Plan (Table 1).
+Descriptions of the procedures for this period are included in the Study Plan (see Table 1 and Table 2).